The Cardo Packtalk Edge motorcycle communication system. Photo © American Sport Touring.

 The Cardo website shows an assortment of products and product packaging options.
 The key to unscramble the confusion is to keep these four points in mind:

-- Only the Packtalk family of products use second generation Cardo Dynamic Mesh Communication technology (DMC) to enable a seamless rider-to-rider experience.
-The other products rely solely on direct Bluetooth connections.
-The mesh concept means riders stay connected with each other even when some group members drops in or out of range.
-They just become a smaller group until rejoining the others.
+2. Only the Packtalk family of products use second generation Cardo Dynamic Mesh Communication technology (DMC) to enable a seamless rider-to-rider experience.
+The others rely solely on direct Bluetooth connections.
+The mesh concept means riders stay connected with each other even when some group members drift out of range.
+The group simply becomes smaller until they close the gap and are automatically rejoined.

-- All of these products, Packtalk, Freecom, and Sprit come with the same JBL speakers, both a boom and wired microphone, and all the necessary mounting hardware.
+3. All of these products, Packtalk, Freecom, and Sprit come with JBL speakers, both a boom and wired microphone, and all the necessary mounting hardware.
+The Pro edition ships with 45mm speakers while the lower-tier products include 40mm JBLs.

-- When it comes to important technical specs, all Packtalk products are identical except for the warranty.
-The Edge is covered by a 3 year warranty, while other Packtalk products come with only a 2 year warranty.
+4. When it comes to important technical specs, all Packtalk products are identical except for the warranty.
+The Pro and Edge products are covered by a 3 year warranty, while the others come with only a 2 year warranty.

 Packaging options may also add to the product confusion.
 In an effort to help customers get the optimal combination of communication units and mounting hardware at a good price, Cardo created product bundles labeled with the word “Duo”.
-These bundles are aimed at two-up riders.
+These bundles are designed for two-up riders.

-Some products are intended for non-riders.
-For example the Packtalk ORV product is a ruggedized device aimed at off-road vehicle users.
+SSome products are intended for non-riders.
+For example, the Packtalk ORV product is a ruggedized device aimed at off-road vehicle users.
 Motorcycle riders can also ignore the Packtalk White.
 It is designed for snowsports and has only half the range of other units.

 Why Choose The Packtalk Edge